Jun Itoda

 Jun Itoda (井戸田 潤, Itoda Jun) is a Japanese comedian who performs tsukkomi in the comedy duo Speed Wagon.
 His partner is Kazuhiro Ozawa.
 Itoda is represented with Horipro Com.

+Life

-His father is former City Council Vice Chairman from Komaki, Aichi Prefecture Tomitaka Itoda.
+Itoda's father is former City Council Vice Chairman from Komaki, Aichi Prefecture ,Tomitaka Itoda.
 Itoda graduated from Aichi Prefecture Komaki Industrial High School.
-His ex-wife is Yumi Adachi.
+He shares a daughter (b.
+2006) with actress and singer Yumi Adachi.
+The two got married in September 2005 and divorced in 2009.